 What is scientific advice?

 There are different options for obtaining scientific advice.
-Joint or parallel advice may be offered to help increase alignment across agencies, where possible, and create efficiencies in the medicines development process.
-This collaborative approach can improve efficient data collection, improve the clarity of the process and provide earlier conversations about the possibility of conditional reimbursement schemes or risk-sharing agreements.
+In particular, Joint or Parallel advice may be sought from a range of agencies at the same time.
+This may help to increase alignment across agencies, and create efficiencies in the medicines development process.
+This collaborative approach can improve efficient data collection, as well as improving the clarity of the process and providing earlier conversations about the possibility of conditional reimbursement schemes or risk-sharing agreements.

 Options for obtaining scientific advice include: